DFabric/DPlatform-Shell/README.md

 Please feel free to open an issue and create a pull request, all contributions are welcome!

 ## Features and available apps (few still need work)

- - Set a domain name to use a name instead of the computer's IP address
+ - Set a FQDN domain name to use a name instead of the computer's IP address
  - Torrent - Access to [Deluge](http://deluge-torrent.org/) and [Transmission](http://www.transmissionbt.com/) torrent web interface
  - [Agar.io Clone](https://github.com/huytd/agar.io-clone) - Agar.io clone written with Socket.IO and HTML5 canvas
  - [Ajenti](http://ajenti.org/core/) - Ajenti is a Linux & BSD web admin panel